andrewtavis/kwx/README.md

 ### • TFIDF [`⇧`](#contents) <a id="tfidf"></a>

-The user can also compute TFIDF ([Term Frequency Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)) keywords - those that are unique in a text body in comparison to another that's compared.
+The user can also compute [Term Frequency Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) keywords - those that are unique in a text body in comparison to another that's compared.
 This is a useful baseline when a user has another text or text body to compare the target corpus against.

 ### • Word Frequency [`⇧`](#contents) <a id="word-frequency"></a>